 Set on the edge of the village, this charming cottage invites guests to unwind and relax in the pretty terraced gardens with its vine-covered terrace and generously sized pool.
 In the evenings, nearby Vejer’s cosmopolitan atmosphere and large choice of Spanish, French, Italian and Moroccan restaurants may tempt you, although closer to home, Santa Lucia’s excellent La Tajea or Castilleria serve some of the best cuisine in the area.
 It’s hard to tear yourself away from this relaxing spot but with the golden sandy uncrowded beaches of this unsophisticated coastline, the many interesting historic cities and whitewashed villages all within a short drive, there is plenty to explore!
 There is a master double bedroom with en suite bathroom and a twin bedrooms with adjacent full bathroom along with the open plan living-dining-kitchen area.
 Due to the many terraces this house is not suited to toddlers or very young children, nor is it really ideal for the less mobile.

-|Size:||Sleeps up to 5, 2 bedrooms|
+|Size||Sleeps up to 5, 2 bedrooms|

 |Family friendly||Suitable for children over 5|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Internet access, DVD player|
+|Luxuries||Internet access, DVD player|

-|General:||Central heating, Air conditioning, TV, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, Air conditioning, TV, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||2 bedrooms, 3 bathrooms of which 1 family bathroom, 1 en suite and 1 shower room|
+|Rooms||2 bedrooms, 3 bathrooms of which 1 Family bathrooms, 1 En suites and 1 Shower rooms|

-|Furniture:||Single beds (2), Double beds (2), Cots (1), Dining seating for 4, Lounge seats for 4|
+|Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 4, Lounge seats for 4|

 Pool 12m long x 4.5m wide and 1.6-1.8m deep